Codeception/Codeception/docs/05-UnitTests.md

 ### Interacting with the Framework

 Probably you should not access your database directly if your project already uses ORM for database interactions.
-Why not to use that ORM inside tests?
+Why not use the ORM directly inside your tests?
 Let's try to write a test using Laravel's ORM Eloquent, for this we need configured Laravel5 module.
 We won't need its web interaction methods like `amOnPage` or `see`, so let's enable only ORM part of it:

 ```yaml
 class_name: UnitTester